 Visit Bethlehem, the Church of the Nativity and the Duhaishe Camp for Palestinian refugees.
 Return to Jerusalem and opt to visit museums or explore on your own.

 Travel to biblical Bethlehem and visit the Church of the Nativity before heading to Duhaishe Camp for Palestinian refugees.
 What started as a camp has become a thriving town and here we learn more about the situation of the Palestinians in Israel and what daily life here is all about.
+Feel like experiencing more today?
+Pre-book a tour of the Israel museum, with a visit to the Yehuda Market, and an included craft beer tasting.

 Depart at any time.